 So, the economy is picking up and we are all being lead towards the land of milk and honey (maybe if you happen to live in the South East anyway).

 Having made it through the recession presumably we can all relax while the phone rings off the hook.
 I suppose there are different ways to look at the economic recovery.
-As a design agency we might make an assumption that marketing budgets will recover and more marketing managers will be on the look out for design or web services.
+As a Leeds Design Agency, we might make an assumption that marketing budgets will recover and more marketing managers will be on the lookout for design or web services.

 Either way, whatever you do and however you analyse your business it is safe to assume the need to create and convert on as many new business opportunities as possible.